appsmithorg/appsmith-docs/website/docs/product/telemetry.md

 ### Usage pulse for billing

 The Appsmith client triggers a usage pulse whenever a user performs an action on their Appsmith instance.
 The usage pulse primarily contains information such as the timestamp, a hashed `userId` to map the user, and the app mode in which the action was performed.
-The data collected on the server-side and sent to the Appsmith cloud services in batches every hour.
+The data is collected on the server-side and sent to the Appsmith cloud services in batches every hour.
 Below is an example of the payload sent from the server to Appsmith cloud services:

 ```javascript
 {